This application note provides information on specific application methods and the use of Hettich products. (more…) read more...

 2) Excellent preparation quality

 Since bronchial washings often contain mucus which would affect the quality of the preparation, the mucus should be removed in advance.
 The washing is therefore filtered through 2 layers of gauze.

-How to assemble a cyto insert can be learnt from our leaflet “Perfect preparations – with the HETTICH cyto-system all it takes is a turn”.
-Microscope slide preparations derived from a bronchial washing are centrifuged, then air dried.
-For this reason, the insert should be assembled without a filter card (see illustration A1 in above mentioned leaflet).
+How to assemble a cyto insert can be learned from our leaflet “Perfect preparations – with the HETTICH cyto-system all it takes is a turn”.
+Microscope slide preparations derived from a bronchial washing are centrifuged, then air-dried.
+For this reason, the insert should be assembled without a filter card (see illustration A1 in the above-mentioned leaflet).
 When working with infectious samples, the inserts should be closed with lid no. 1661 (see illustration A2 in the leaflet) to prevent the escape of aerosols.

 a) Sedimentation: Centrifuge the cyto chambers for 20 minutes at 275 x g (this corresponds to 1,500 min-1 with the 6-place rotor and 1,700 min-1 with the 4-place rotor).